Category Archives: 1956 Films

 The Wrong Man differs from many Hitchcock films in that the story is based upon a real-life quandary one man faced.
 As such, any viewer can immensely relate to the story and put themselves in Manny’s shoes.

-I often found myself wondering, “What would I do if this were me?” and as certainly as one could find the story implausible one could just as easily find it plausible.
+I often wonder, “What would I do if this were me?” as one could find the story implausible one could just as easily find it plausible.
 Mistaken identity can happen and proving one’s innocence is not as easy as it may seem.

 Set largely on location is another tidbit unique to many Hitchcock productions as the man cringed at the thought of any scene that could not be manipulated by studio luxuries.
 The New York City locales are splendid and provide an artistic and genuine element.

 Many scenes were filmed in Jackson Heights, where Manny lived when he was accused.
 Most of the prison scenes were filmed among the convicts in a New York City prison in Queens.
-The courthouse was located at the corner of Catalpa Avenue and 64th Street in Ridgewood.
+The courthouse was at the corner of Catalpa Avenue and 64th Street in Ridgewood.

-Careful not to be too dissimilar to standard Hitchcock fare, the use of every man being falsely accused, common in some of his films, is the main storyline.
+Careful not to be too dissimilar to standard Hitchcock fare, the use of every man being falsely accused, is common in some of his films.

 Other films like North by Northwest (1958) and The 39 Steps (1935) delivered the same elements with a man being mistakenly accused of murder.
 While the others were more of “chase stories” involving flight, The Wrong Man stays firmly planted in one city.

-The film is composed of some jazz elements, here primarily to represent Fonda’s appearance as a musician in the nightclub scenes.
+The film has some jazz elements, primarily to represent Fonda’s appearance as a musician in the nightclub scenes.
 This gives sophistication to the film’s overall tone especially as we see Manny as worldly yet kind.

 He is a performer but comes home to his wife and adores her, doing anything he needs to for her comfort.
 The music and the black-and-white cinematography exude harshness and coldness but also good style.